 The gauge was first deployed on 28 April 2003 and maintained until December 2005.
 Measurements continued, and full maintenance was resumed in 2011.
+On 01 November 2018 the tide gauge was crushed by a vessel and the replacement gauge was installed on 26 June 2019 approximately 20 metres from the original location.
 The instrument is serviced at 9-month intervals.